 “From what I can find, [there] are no services that will visit you in the privacy of your home or offer information presentations,” said Huff-Bogart.
 “Just as importantly, there are no local services that act as a resource for businesses or for people interested in entering the cannabis industry.
 I want to fill that gap.”

-Though she isn’t a doctor, Huff-Bogart has been part of the cannabis industry for nearly a decade.
+She isn’t a doctor, but Huff-Bogart has been part of the cannabis industry for nearly a decade.
 She has worked as an operations manager and trainer for several dispensaries as well as a regional sales manager for an infused beverage company and head of operations for a CBD company.
 She is also a medical marijuana patient and a past board member with Woman’s Grow Toronto.

 She started the business because of the role that cannabis has played in her life.
 She dealt with many health issues as a child and was diagnosed with Crohn’s Disease at 21, so cannabis has served many purposes from building her appetite to dulling her pain.
 She believes that marijuana is the reason why she’s been medication-free for seven years and in Crohn’s remission for eight years.